Frequently Asked Questions

 What does it cost?

-If fees are being met by private or medico-legal insurance, the rates differ to the following, in order to cover administration and reporting costs.
-For those who are private paying and not having their costs met by private and medico-legal insurance, the following fees apply:
+If fees are being met by occupational health, private or medico-legal insurance, the rates differ to the following, in order to cover administration and reporting costs.
+For those who are private paying and not having their costs met by occupational health, private and medico-legal insurance, the following fees apply: